pal-Alexandra/IMR_PROJECT/README.md

 :smile: Fixed a bug that caused the game to crash when picking up the first treasure hunt item

+## Progress for Final Presentation

+:smile: Fixed a small issue which caused some vehicles to drive according to UK rules instead of Romania.

 ## Necessary assets to download to use in Unity

 ### Road System: